Culture of Arkansas: Sweets

 Early Arkansas settlers relied on honey bee honey and sorghum for sweetening food, with store-bought sugar or candy used only rarely.
 Settlers would "course the bees" to their hive, retrieve the hive to their farm, and store the bees in a bee gum in a black gum tree.
 Almost every early farmer had a patch of sorghum to make sorghum molasses for use as a sweetener when honey ran out.
 Fall sorghum harvests led to meetings at the community sorghum mill, which doubled as community events.

 Sugar maples can be found in the hills and hollers of the Ozarks, where people collect sap (although commonly called "water" in the area) from the trees in a method similar to Vermont or Canada.
 Although dependent upon weather conditions, January and February are generally the only window when this type of sap harvesting is feasible due to the warm Arkansas climate.
 This water is harvested and boiled, traditionally in large cast iron pots, usually requiring approximately 43 gal of water to produce 1 gal of syrup.
 For many in the Ozarks, this is a family tradition involving camping in the woods among the trees or other family gatherings.
+The Ozarks also carries a tradition of wild foraging black walnuts in October, with foragers bringing nuts to hulling centers where they are paid by weight.